 Isolated or trivial incidents may not be considered “severe and pervasive” enough to be deemed sexual harassment.
 In one case, the California Appellate Court found that eleven instances of vulgar language over a two- or three-year period were not severe or pervasive to constitute a hostile work environment.
 The defendant reportedly commented inappropriately on the plaintiff’s appearance and relationship status, but his improper behavior was sporadic and infrequent, and did not include physical contact or propositioning.

-Despite the outcome of that particular case, please note that no two cases are the same, and that the New York Court and New Jersey Court may differ in their interpretation of inappropriate language in the workplace.
-Because state and local laws play an important role in the outcome of sexual harassment cases, it is important that you get the help of a lawyer experienced with New York and New Jersey discrimination and employment laws.
-The lawyers at Akin Law Group have the legal knowledge and courtroom experience to help you succeed.
-Call us today to set up a free initial consultation to discuss your case.
+Despite the outcome of that particular sexual harassment case, please note that no two sexual harassment cases are the same, and that New York Court and New Jersey Courts may differ in their interpretation of inappropriate language in the workplace.
+Because state and local laws play an important role in the outcome of sexual harassment cases, it is important that you get the help of a sexual harassment lawyer experienced with New York and New Jersey workplace discrimination and employment laws.
+The labor & employment lawyers at Akin Law Group have the legal knowledge and courtroom experience to help you succeed.
+Call us today to set up a free initial consultation to discuss your sexual harassment case.

-Filing a sexual harassment claim or lawsuit may seem like an overwhelming task, but the lawyers at Akin Law Group can alleviate your stress.
-Our attorneys offer candid, up-front advice about your case from the very first meeting.
+Filing a EEOC sexual harassment claim or sexual harassment lawsuit may seem like an overwhelming task, but the sexual harassment lawyers at Akin Law Group can alleviate your stress.
+Our sexual harassment attorneys offer candid, up-front advice about your case from the very first meeting.
 They have extensive knowledge of federal, state, and city laws, and are passionate about fighting for employees’ rights in the workplace.
 In fact, they are so confident that they can help you that they charge no fees unless they make a recovery.

 Call us at 212-825-1400 to set up a Free and Confidential consultation.